 Automobiles come in many different sizes, colors, and shapes making them ideal photographic subjects and on almost any weekend day, you’ll find a car show in your area.
 Museums, indoor shows, and private collections are available whatever the weather but produce their own set of unique challenges for making photographs.

-Jay Leno’s jet powered Cadillac (at left) was photographed at the SEMA auto show in Las Vegas.
-Shot with a Canon EOS 5D with an available light exposure of 1/160 sec at f/8.0 and ISO 800.
+How I Made this shot: Jay Leno’s jet powered Cadillac (above) was photographed at the SEMA auto show in Las Vegas.
+Shot with a Canon EOS 5D with an available light exposure of 1/160 sec at f/8.0 and

 I shot the image of the Kirkham Motorsports roadster using a Canon EOS 50D bracketing in one-third stop increments.
 The best shot (at least the one you see here) was made at 1/50 sec at f/6.3 and ISO 800, which was one-third stop less than a “normal” exposure.